 Mains Exam: This exam will constitute of 9 papers in total, 2 language papers and 7 other papers that will be general studies paper and optional papers.
 Questions asked will be descriptive answer type and will be provided in both English & Hindi, except for the language papers.

 As the paper will be conducted in three different stages, the requirement & syllabus for Written Exams will be different.
-Let’s have a look at the Syllabus for Preliminary & Mains Exam to give you a jist of topics to prepare for the upcoming UPSC Exam 2019
+Let’s have a look at the Syllabus for Preliminary & Mains Exam to give you a list of topics to prepare for the upcoming UPSC IAS Exam 2021

 Preliminary Exam Syllabus